lukaslicon/ART120Final/README.md

 -----------------
 - Maximilian Breal from ARTG120 helped create assets such as the glove, koi fish, housing application, houses, and animation of ending background.

-- Jentsen created main character, NPC, pointer, fullscreen button, mute button, and nuclear barrel sprites, all backgrounds, title screen art and music, and BGM.
+- Jentsen created main character, NPC, banana slug, pointer, fullscreen button, mute button, and nuclear barrel sprites, all backgrounds, title screen art and music, and BGM.

 - Tileset for NPC Screen: https://clockworkraven.itch.io/raven-fantasy-pixel-art-tileset-green-forest